systemetric/docs.robocon.uk/src/content/docs/programming/libraries.md

 category: Programming
 position: 9
 ---

-# Libraries

 :::tip
-  if you wish to use a library that is not on the list, please contact us.
+  If you wish to use a library that is not on the list, please contact us.
+  `pip install package` will not work on your robot!
 :::

 ### the following libraries are installed on your robot.
 | Package     | Version |
 |-------------|---------|